top of page

 0.jpg

-The Connecticut Air & Space Center is currently restoring two Sikorsky HO5S.
-One incomplete example belongs to the museum while the other is complete and on loan from the National Museum of the Marine Corps.
-The goal is to restore the Marine Corps example and copy all parts needed for the CASC owned S-52.
+The Connecticut Air & Space Center originally was restoring two Sikorsky S-52 / HO5S-1s at the same time.
+One incomplete example that belonged to the museum while the other complete example is on loan from the National Museum of the Marine Corps.
+After the USMC example was restored, the CASC owned example was deemed surplus and transferred to Scroggins Aviation in May of 2025.

 The Sikorsky S-52 / H05S-1 served as the Marine Corps’ primary medical evacuation helicopter in the final year of the Korean War.
 Able to carry wounded on internally-mounted litters with an attendant, it was an improvement over other light utility helicopters that required the wounded to ride outside of the fuselage while exposed to harsh conditions.
 The H05S featured an opening front bubble for easy access, a rear-mounted engine configured to maximize internal carrying capacity and offset rotor blade flapping hinges to improve control and stability, which made it ideal for night flying.
 A total of 93 were built including four Army YH-18’s.